itzmesooraj8/Heathcare-Appoinments-/README.md

 # My Fullstack Application

 This is a fullstack application that consists of a backend built with Node.js and Express, and a frontend built with React.
+(This contains few/multiple errors..as this was my first porject)..

 ## Project Structure